Cavalier Johnson: Career

 After college, Johnson worked with the Milwaukee Area Workforce Investment Board assisting at-risk youth, youth entering the workforce for the first time, and adults retooling to enter the workforce.
-Johnson worked as a community outreach liaison for the government of Milwaukee where he interacted with community and faith leaders.
+Johnson worked as a community outreach liaison for the government of Milwaukee, where he interacted with community and faith leaders.

 Johnson ran for a seat on the Milwaukee County Board of Supervisors in a five-way special election in 2011.
-He finished fifth with 171 votes.
-In 2012, Johnson ran for a different seat on the County Board, finishing sixth out of seven candidates with 106 votes.
+He finished fifth, with 171 votes.
+In 2012, Johnson ran for a different seat on the County Board, finishing sixth out of seven candidates, with 106 votes.

 In 2016, Johnson ran for 2nd District Alderman on the Milwaukee Common Council, winning a five-way primary with 38 percent of the vote and winning the general election with 4,307 votes (52 percent).
 In 2018, Johnson was the lead sponsor to ban fee-based conversion therapy of minors in Milwaukee.

-Johnson was re-elected without opposition in 2020 and was also elected by his peers in a 8–7 vote to serve as the Milwaukee Common Council President.
+Johnson was re-elected without opposition in 2020, and he was also elected by his peers, in an 8–7 vote, to serve as the Milwaukee Common Council President.

-Johnson became acting mayor of Milwaukee upon the resignation of Tom Barrett to assume the ambassadorship of Luxembourg, on December 22, 2021.
+Johnson became acting mayor of Milwaukee upon the resignation of Tom Barrett—who was set to become Ambassador to Luxembourg—on December 22, 2021.
 He served as acting mayor until the 2022 Milwaukee mayoral special election, a race in which Johnson was a candidate.
-The day before assuming the role, Johnson announced his top priority would be combating reckless driving to create safe streets.
+The day before assuming the role, Johnson announced that his top priority would be combating reckless driving to create safe streets.
 On April 5, 2022, Johnson won the special election, becoming the first elected African-American mayor of Milwaukee.
-Johnson is also the first elected Black mayor of Milwaukee and second Black mayor after Marvin Pratt served as acting mayor in 2004.
+While Johnson is the first elected black mayor of Milwaukee, he is the city's second black mayor, after Marvin Pratt, who served as acting mayor in 2004.

 Personal life

-Johnson lives in Milwaukee's Capitol Heights neighborhood.
+Johnson lives in Milwaukee's Concordia neighborhood.
 He is married and has three children.